The Wonderful World of Willows

 This tree is not for the faint-hearted gardener.

-It's a force to be reckoned with and a garden built around.
+It's a force to be reckoned with and to build a garden around.

 Young plants in the nursery after 2-3 years of coppicing.